bwalding/paperless-migration/README.md

 ### Checkpoint

 Once all files for a given day are complete, write a checkpoint file so we don't have to recheck that day.

+## Schema

+# Receipt

+The Merchant is stored in the Title field

+# Document

+The Title is stored in the Title field
+The Merchant is stored in the Organization field

+# Data Type